Addiction Treatment Program Overview

 Our Safe Detox Environment

-Laguna Treatment Hospital recognizes that the drug or alcohol detoxification process is a major concern for those selecting a substance abuse facility, and their loved ones.
+Laguna Treatment Hospital recognizes that the drug or alcohol detoxification process is a major concern for potential patients and their families when they are selecting a substance abuse treatment facility.
 It’s natural to worry about this process.
 However, our depth of experience allows us to provide a safe, proactive environment for those undergoing detox.
-We support your health, comfort, and safety through whatever physical symptoms may accompany withdrawal with a wealth of experience in the pitfalls of each substance (e.g. opioid dependency).
+We support your health, comfort, and safety through whatever symptoms you may experience during withdrawal.
+Our team has a wealth of experience managing detoxification from various substances.

-We want our clients and families to be secure in the knowledge that Laguna Treatment Hospital will take into account the individual’s addiction severity, drug of choice, and physical condition prior to beginning the appropriate detox protocol or drug tapering schedule for their specific situation.
+We want our clients and their families to be secure in the knowledge that Laguna Treatment Hospital will take into account the individual’s addiction severity, drug of choice, mental health, and physical condition prior to beginning the appropriate detox protocol or drug tapering schedule for their specific situation.

 24/7 Medical Monitoring

-In the detox process, our medical team of nurses, physicians, and other addiction professionals supervises clients and provides the highest level of care along with 24/7 medical monitoring.
-Our staff is in close proximity to the detox rooms, which are located in a quiet and serene area.
+In the detox process, our medical team of nurses, physicians, and other addiction professionals supervises clients and provides the highest level of care.
+Nurses are on-site 24/7 for medical monitoring, and there are always medical providers on-call in case of emergency.
+Our nurses’ station is in close proximity to the detox rooms, which are located in a quiet and serene area.

 How Detox Fits in to Drug Rehabilitation

 Detox is an important first step in addiction treatment.
-Due to the medical complexity and acute nature of physical symptoms as the level of toxicity decreases and substances exit the body, medical supervision is required.
-Our Medical Detox program is the highest level of care offered at Laguna Treatment Hospital.
+Due to the potentially dangerous nature and risk of complications when detoxing from some substances, medical supervision is needed for those individuals to ensure their safety.
+This is especially important for individuals with other physical or mental health concerns.
+Our medical detox program is the highest level of care offered at Laguna Treatment Hospital.
 Our 24/7 medical monitoring by experienced addiction professionals ensures a safe and secure environment during the often unpleasant withdrawal symptoms.
 Our medical team of nurses and physicians keeps the client under close observation, administers detox medications when clinically necessary, and addresses any medical issues that may arise.

 Is Detox Necessary?

-The physical withdrawal experience varies widely from person to person.
-Variables affecting any case of withdrawal include:
+The withdrawal experience varies widely from person to person.
+Variables that may affect any case of withdrawal include:

 - Whether or not the individual is physically dependent